Mellat Zagh radio

 March 28, 2022

-Kandahar: Taliban’s intelligence men raid offices of four local radio stations today and arrest six employees in southern Kandahar city over ‘breaking the music ban rule’.
+Kandahar: Taliban’s intelligence men raid the offices of four local radio stations in Kandahar city today and arrest six employees for several hours and briefly shut down the stations for violating a ban on music.
 Afghanistan Journalists Center condemns the arrests and demands their immediate release.

 “They were detained and being interrogated for breaking the Taliban music ban rule,” he said “This incident comes a day after GDI officials warned local media outlets on breaking the ban on music”